markusdr/iphoto-relocate/README.md

-This creates a `Masters` directory on the external drive (the `/Volumes/external-drive/iphoto` directory), which contains all 'master' image and video files from my iPhoto library.
+This creates a `Masters` directory on the external drive (the `/Volumes/external-drive/iphoto` directory), which contains all 'master' image and video files from the iPhoto library.

 The `Masters` directory in the iPhoto library `~/Pictures/iPhoto Library` is changed to contain symbolic links only.